-Fiona Van Oyen, an emerging Christchurch artist, recently graduating with a Master of Fine Arts, with Distinction, from the Dunedin School of Art in 2017.
+Fiona Van Oyen, an emerging Christchurch artist, recently graduated with a Master of Fine Arts with Distinction from the Dunedin School of Art in 2017.
 Fiona originally studied at the School of Fine Art (SoFA) at Canterbury and has had two exhibitions at The Central; ‘Landskin’ (2017) and ‘Navigation Lines’ (2019).

-She is formally trained in print making, where she uses lino and woodcuts to produce her works.
-Van Oyen's eye for precision also allows her to handcut sheets of cotton paper, creating works either framed, floated or suspended resembling the silohette of perhaps a fruit tree from the 'red-zone' or the retracing of space and place.
+She is formally trained in print making, using lino and woodcuts to produce her works.
+Van Oyen's eye for precision also allows her to handcut sheets of cotton paper, creating works either framed, floated or suspended resembling the silhouette of perhaps a fruit tree from the 'red-zone' or the retracing of space and place.

-In Van Oyen’s show ‘Navigation Lines’ at The Central early 2019 - line is the tool Van Oyen uses to reacquaint herself with home and place, referring to the strong linear element in the work..
+In Van Oyen’s show ‘Navigation Lines’ at The Central in early 2019, line is the tool Van Oyen uses to reacquaint herself with home and place, referring to the strong linear element in the work.
 With the Christchurch cityscape stripped of many of the landmarks that were navigational aids prior to the earthquakes, Van Oyen focuses attention back onto the natural forms in her home town – the skyscapes, landscapes and botanicals she sees as the new markers or identifiers of place.

 Beginning with drawn line on paper, the materials used in the final artworks transform the original drawn line into something more physical.
 Line is now formed by pushing a carving tool through lino to emboss paper, by outlining a shape with a paintbrush, or by cutting a line with a scalpel into paper.
 All of these have the potential to activate the physical haptic.

 The surface tactility in many of these works is important.
 Shimmer against a certain chalkiness of paint, and paper pressed flat against plumped up embossed forms are used to create tactile surfaces in the works.
-These, combined with colour combinations that have been carefully considered, have the potential to trigger the sensation of touch or the desire to touch, without fingertip touching.
+These, combined with colour combinations that have been carefully considered, have the potential to trigger the sensation of touch without touching.
 This is the physical haptic.